AllyTechEngineering/bme_i2c_bloc/README.md

 ```
 sudo nano pwmchip2_pwm0.sh
 ```
-If you have changed pwmchip or channel or pin change the script to your need settings.
+If you have changed pwmchip, channel or pin change the script to your settings.
 Copy and paste the script.
 ```

 #!/bin/bash  # Ensure the script runs with bash